Contents

 Configuring Employee Scheduler

-To configure Employee Scheduler bring up the Configuration screen by selecting View | Options from the main menu.
-The Employee Scheduler Configuration screen consists of three tabs: the General tab, the Schedule tab and the Shift tab.
+To configure Employee Scheduler bring up the Configuration screen by selecting Tools | Options from the main menu.
+The Employee Scheduler Configuration screen consists of three tabs: the General tab, the Schedule tab, the Shift tab and the Time Clock tab.
 To view a section click on the labeled tab corresponding to that section.

 General Options